apache/drill/_docs/getting-started/010-drill-introduction.md

 applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.8

+Drill 1.8 provides the following new features and changes:

+* Metadata cache pruning
+* IF EXISTS parameter with the DROP TABLE and DROP VIEW commands
+* DESCRIBE SCHEMA command
+* Multi-byte delimiter support
+* New parameters for filter selectivity estimates
+* Changes to the configuration and launch scripts - See [Configuration and Launch Script Changes]({{site.baseurl}}/docs/apache-drill-1-8-0-release-notes/#configuration-and-launch-script-changes)

+## What's New in Apache Drill 1.7

+Drill 1.7 provides the following new features:

+* Monitoring via JMX
+* Hive CHAR data type support
+* HBase 1.x support

+## What's New in Apache Drill 1.6

+Drill 1.6 provides the following new features:

+* Inbound impersonation
+* Additional custom window frames

+## What's New in Apache Drill 1.5

+Drill 1.5 provides the following new features:

+* Authentication and security for the Web interface and REST API
+* Experimental query support for Apache Kudu (incubating)
+* An improved memory allocator
+* Configurable caching for Hive metadata

 ## What's New in Apache Drill 1.4